 Use of Data

-The Legal Basis for Processing your Personal Information
+The Legal Basis for Processing Personal Data

 a) Necessary for entering into, or performing, a contract – in order to perform obligations that we undertake in providing service(s) to you, or in order to take steps at your request to enter into a contract with us, it will be necessary for us to process your personal data;

 c) Necessary for the purposes of legitimate interests - either we, or a third party, will need to process your personal data for the purposes of our (or a third party's) legitimate interests, provided we have established that those interests are not overridden by your rights and freedoms, including your right to have your personal data protected.
-Our legitimate interests include responding to requests and enquiries from you or a third party, optimising our website and customer experience, informing you about our services and ensuring that our operations are conducted in an appropriate and efficient manner;
+Our legitimate interests include responding to requests and enquiries from you or a third party, maintaining client relationships, optimizing our website and customer experience, informing you about our services and ensuring that our operations are conducted in an appropriate and efficient manner;

 d) Consent – in some circumstances, we may ask for your consent to process your personal data in a particular way.
-To the extent that we are processing your personal information based on your consent, you will have the right to withdraw your consent at any time.
+To the extent that we are processing your personal data based on your consent, you will have the right to withdraw your consent at any time.
 You can do this by contacting us using the details in the Contact section at the bottom of this page.

-You have certain rights in relation to personal information we hold about you.
+You have certain rights in relation to personal data we hold about you.
 Details of these rights and how to exercise them are set out below.
 We will require evidence of your identity before we are able to act on your request.

 Right of Access